-This requirement is complied with through a risk-adequate investment controlling system within the framework of implementing the investment strategy, where the different autonomy requirements of investments are accounted for.
+This requirement is complied with through a riskadequate investment controlling system within the framework of implementing the investment strategy, where the different autonomy requirements of investments are accounted for.

-The controlling philosophy of Aareal Bank Group defines to which extent the business activities of the investments is influenced, and who exercises this influence.
+The controlling philosophy of Aareal Bank Group defines to which extent the business activities of the investments are influenced, and who exercises this influence.
 The controlling philosophy also determines the structure for controlling equity investments.
 A distinction has to be made between a direct and indirect influence on the investments.

 In case of a direct influence, information is requested proactively, and the Group headquarters are involved in material business decisions.
 In case of an indirect influence, the investments have more discretion (autonomy) as regards business decisions.
+The carrying amount underlying these companies, in aggregate, is insignificant when measured against the total carrying amount of all subsidiaries.